Via Lingua partnerships for further study options. Graduate Credits for Via Lingua Trainees. Academic partnerships for further study.

 The study program is externally evaluated and validated by the Centre for Quality Assessment in Higher Education (SKVC), an independent public agency.
 The program received the initial accreditation in 2009.

 The Master of Arts degree in Teaching English to Speakers of Other Languages (MA TESOL) is designed for those interested in teaching English as a foreign language to children and adults in a variety of educational settings.
 The MA TESOL program is a practitioner-oriented degree that combines a comprehensive coverage of theory and practice of foreign language learning and teaching.
 An interdisciplinary program, it aims to equip teachers of ESL/EFL with solid knowledge of second language acquisition theory, the structure of English, pragmatics, teaching methods and principles, as well as to provide practical training in curriculum development and design, assessment, educational research, and computer assisted language learning.
-This program also prepares students planning to pursue Ph.D. programs in TESO
+This program also prepares students planning to pursue Ph.D. programs in TESOL.

 Via Lingua works directly with many universities and we are glad to assist you in gaining credit for your TEFL Certification program abroad.
 If you take one of our courses we can provide all the documentation, including transcripts and syllabi, needed to help you receive credit directly from your home institution.